cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 ## Chapter 10 The Third Pillar Fostering Collaborative Capacity and Behavior

-**Chapter 10: The Third Pillar - Fostering Collaborative Capacity and Behavior**

 **The Importance of Collaborative Capacity**

 * Securely attached patients exhibit collaborative behavior, which is essential for treatment.